Orpheus Music and Singing Ensemble Practice Schedule 2017-18

-Instructional sessions are directed by Eve Monzingo, George Lawler and Danielle Economy.
+Instructional sessions are directed by Eve Monzingo, George Lawler.
 Their biographies are provided below.
 We are excited to have instructors of this caliber available for the Orpheus sessions.
 Jim Stoynoff, a well know clarinet player within the Greek community, will also be assisting as a consultant in this program.

 Every year in June the Orpheus Music group conducts auditions for individuals that are interested in joining the ensemble.
 Please e-mail us or call 847-657-0958 if you are interested in auditioning or for more information.

 Orpheus Music Ensemble

 Every Thursday, 6:30-9:00 p.m., classes start on Thursday, September 21

 6:30-7:30 Junior group